Death is Part of Life

 As well, it helps children understand that although Aunt Sue is dead she lives on in the wonderful memories that the family can talk about and share with each other.
 Though it may be hard for adults, children often benefit from photos and/or mementos around the house.
 For example, a piece of jewelry or an old shirt to sleep in can be comforting.

-Consistency and Routines are Helpful
+Maintain Consistency and Routines

 When a death occurs life can feel chaotic, unsafe and unpredictable.
 Therefore, it is important to continue established routines; it brings children comfort and can help make them feel safe.